-In addition, you can combine different boundary conditions based on a probability or logical expression.
+It is possible to combine different boundary conditions based on a probability or logical expression.
 For example, you could specularly reflect 70% of rays and diffusely reflect the remaining 30%; or you could diffusely reflect rays for which x > 0 at the intersection point, and absorb all others.